yungProg/chess/README.md

 - ✔ pawn can capture diagonally one square, either right or left

 # Game
-- ✖ checkmate is the ultimate objective
+- ✔ checkmate is the ultimate objective
-- ✖ it can end in draw
 - ✔ white moves first
-- ✖ 1 piece is moved per turn except when castling
+- ✔ 1 piece is moved per turn except when castling
-- ✖ move is only legal if it unchecks the king
+- ✔ move is only legal if it unchecks the king
-- ✖ if player can't uncheck, it's checkmate
+- ✔ if player can't uncheck, it's checkmate
-- ✖ move illegal if it puts the king under check
+- ✔ move illegal if it puts the king under check

 to be added later
 castling
 en passant
 promotion
+end in draw
+save game